Discover Hull, the UK City of Culture 2017

-With a cultural heritage that’s unique, quirky and eccentric, Yorkshire’s maritime city is ready to burst onto the scene.
+With a cultural heritage that’s unique, quirky and eccentric, Yorkshire’s maritime city continues to impress.

 Ambitious, inventive and creative, Hull is a city that’s always placed itself at the forefront of innovation.
-Bearing the proud title of UK City of Culture 2017, Hull is ready to show off its finest colours to the world.
+Bearing the proud title of UK City of Culture 2017, Hull continues to show off its finest colours to the world.

 Experience one of the North of England’s most exciting cities following the River Humber along Hull’s buzzing quayside, diving into maritime museums and exploring an eclectic array of shops.
 A highlight is The Deep – Hull’s biggest tourist attraction – a vast underwater world whose 10 metre (10 yard) deep aquarium is filled with sharks and stingrays.